NadaAlawadhi1/Pocket-Finance/README.md

 📅 View only today’s activity, or choose a specific date to review past records

+👋 Onboarding screen appears only on first launch

 🎨 Clean, intuitive, and responsive UI with light and dark mode

 💾 Data stored locally using Hive or Sqflite